 - The 2012 edition of Big Fat Quiz of the Year, which covered the '90s, had Jack Whitehall mention that he'd been afraid of Mr. Blobby since he was a child.
 No points for guessing who the guest was that night, which even Jimmy Carr apologized for before inviting him out.

 Jimmy: Right, it's the final question of The Big Fat Quiz of the '90s, and to ask it, we're honored to have one of the decade's most iconic stars.
 Please welcome - apologies, Jack - Mr. Blobby!

 - When Casey does this on Chuck, Chuck assumes it's for one of the many things Casey has already done—nope, it's for being about to handcuff Chuck to a table.

-- Also every other time Ten uses that phrase.
-Generally he's saying it to the Villain of the Week just before killing them.
+- Generally he's saying it to the Villain of the Week just after they reject the Last-Second Chance and just before he kills them.

-Doctor: You know how I sometimes have really brilliant ideas?
+The Doctor: You know how sometimes I have really brilliant ideas?

 - Near the end of season 2 of Leverage, as Nate sets into motion a plan to find evidence linking a corrupt mayor to the gunrunner, Kadjic:

 Nate hands Kadjic a bag full of cash

 - The first episode of season 3 also features Nate apologizing to someone, then stabbing them.

 - Leverage loves this trope.
 In the second episode of season 4, Elliot goes up to a murder suspect, and out of the blue says, "I'm not gonna lie to you, man, this is gonna hurt for a second."
 The suspect justifiably acts confused, and Elliot explains: he knocks his head against the table, hard.